-Unlike some boroughs where white-collar or blue-collar occupations dominate the local economy, Pine Hill is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some boroughs, Pine Hill isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Pine Hill are a mix of both white- and blue-collar jobs.
 Overall, Pine Hill is a borough of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Pine Hill who work in office and administrative support (16.10%), sales jobs (11.56%), and management occupations (10.95%).
+There are especially a lot of people living in Pine Hill who work in office and administrative support (16.39%), management occupations (9.54%), and sales jobs (6.93%).

-In terms of college education, Pine Hill is nearly on par with the US average for all cities of 21.84%: 17.68% of adults 25 and older in Pine Hill have a bachelor's degree or advanced degree.
+The education level of Pine Hill citizens is a little higher than the average for US cities and towns: 22.08% of adults in Pine Hill have at least a bachelor's degree.

-The per capita income in Pine Hill in 2010 was $25,619, which is low income relative to New Jersey, and upper middle income relative to the rest of the US.
-This equates to an annual income of $102,476 for a family of four.
+The per capita income in Pine Hill in 2018 was $33,475, which is lower middle income relative to New Jersey, and upper middle income relative to the rest of the US.
+This equates to an annual income of $133,900 for a family of four.
 However, Pine Hill contains both very wealthy and poor people as well.

 The most common language spoken in Pine Hill is English.
 Other important languages spoken here include Spanish and Tagalog.